-- Up to thirty (30) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the M.Div. degree upon approval of the Dean.. - Up to fourteen (14) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the MA(R) degree upon approval of the Dean.. - Up to six (6) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the D.Min. degree upon approval of the Doctor of Ministry Committee.
+- Up to thirty (30) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the M.Div. degree upon approval. - Up to fourteen (14) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the MA(R) degree. - Up to six (6) credit hours of on-line study from an ATS-accredited institution, including Lancaster Seminary, may be applied toward the D.Min. degree.